What is a mastectomy?

 cancer from occurring.

-There may be other reasons for your doctor to recommend a mastectomy.
+There may be other reasons for your healthcare provider to advise a mastectomy.

-- Total (simple) mastectomy.
-This method removes the whole breast, including the nipple, the colored ring around
+Total (simple) mastectomy.
+This surgery removes the whole breast, including the nipple, the colored ring around

 skin, and the lining over the chest muscles.
 Some of the lymph nodes under the arm